garden-io/garden/docs/reference/commands.md

         # events](https://docs.github.com/en/developers/webhooks-and-events/webhook-events-and-payloads) that should
         # trigger this workflow.
         #
-        # See the Garden Enterprise documentation on [configuring
+        # See the Garden Cloud documentation on [configuring
-        # workflows](https://enterprise.docs.garden.io/getting-started/workflows) for more details.
+        # workflows](https://cloud.docs.garden.io/getting-started/workflows) for more details.
         #
         # Supported events:
         #